aelder/VerusServicesSetup/ElectrumX.md

 -addnode=185.64.105.111 -daemon
 ```

-To check the status and know when the initial sync has been completed, issue
+To check the status and know when the initial sync has been completed, use this command:

 ```
 komodo-cli -ac_name=VRSC getinfo
 ```

-When it has synced up to height, the `blocks` and `longestchain` values will be at par.
-Additionally, you should verify against [the explorer](https://explorer.veruscoin.io) that you are in fact not on a fork.
+When it has synced up to height, the `blocks` and `longestchain` values will have the same value.
+Additionally, you should verify against [the explorer](https://explorer.veruscoin.io) that you are on the main chain and not on a fork.
 While we wait for this to happen, lets continue.

 ## Python 3.7 & Prerequisites

-It's not exactly a 'clean' solution, but a working one.
+It's not exactly a 'clean' solution, but it works.
 Add the `buster` packages to `/etc/apt/sources.list`:

 ```
 deb http://ftp.debian.org/debian buster main contrib non-free